 Maintaining the Catalina for future generations to enjoy is an expensive operation.
 We greatly appreciate any financial help that you're able to provide.
-It's easy to donate by clicking the button (even just a few dollars helps us):

 The New Zealand Catalina Preservation Society is focused on the preservation and operation of New Zealand's only PBY-5A "Catalina" twin-engine World War Two Canso amphibious flying boat, ZK-PBY.
 This is one of only a few remaining operational Catalina's left in the world.The Society is a non-profit organisation which has been formed to conserve, preserve and operate the Southern Hemisphere's only active Consolidated PBY-5A Catalina amphibious flying boat.

 The Society is supported by members and active volunteers who manage the ongoing support required to keep this rare and famous World War Two flying boat as a unique Aviation Heritage project.

 Membership is open to anyone in New Zealand and overseas with interest in Catalina flying boats and New Zealand's aviation heritage.
 See below for the appropriate application forms.

 AIMS OF THE CATALINA PRESERVATION SOCIETY

 * To preserve, in airworthy condition, a WWII-veteran Consolidated PBY-5A Catalina flying boat, similar to the aircraft operated by the Royal New Zealand Air Force between 1943 to 1953, as an Aviation Heritage project for the community benefit of New Zealand by:

 i.
 Education and information of the service and sacrifice made by service men and women during the conflict of World War II